 Supporting the Katz Center's advanced research effort is a remarkable library that houses over 200,000 volumes, a collection of manuscripts, rare prints, Hebrew incunabula and early printed works, medieval codices and Cairo Genizah fragments, ancient Near Eastern artifacts and papyri dating from Late Antiquity, Jewish scrolls and ritual objects, and archival collections of Judaica Americana.
 The Library at the Katz Center features the most advanced technologies and services, linking its fellows and patrons to the campus collections and the global networks of information.

 The Center also hosts the Jewish Quarterly Review, the oldest continuously-published journal of Judaic studies in English.
-Founded in England in 1889, JQR first came to the US in 1911, under the editorship of Solomon Schechter and Cyrus Adler.
+Founded in England in 1889, JQR published its first issue in the US in 1910 under the editorship of Solomon Schechter and Cyrus Adler.
 It continues to showcase the finest scholarship in Judaic scholarship.